aiforsocialgood/aiforsocialgood.github.io/neurips2019/README.md

-## ICML AISG 2019 worskhop website
+## NeurIPS AISG 2019 worskhop website

 The htm files are created by running python compile.py in source/.